code-with-amitk/Code-examples/Companies-Coding-Rounds/Google/README.md

   - **Make your self Smart**
     - *1.* Be Creative (Ask your self lot of questions).
 Write down atleast 2 and try solve them.
     - *2.* Self Awareness: When going on wrong path and Correcting.
 MEDITATION
+    - *3.* Intensity: Feel how you would feel after passing interview.
+Enjoy shout at mirror and do it.

 ## Rounds